dart-lang/language/resources/type-system/inference.md

 ## CHANGELOG

+2026.03.31
+  - Change the function literal return type inference rules to handle generator return types which are not of the form `Iterable<...>` or `Stream<...>`.

 2024.12.17
   - Change the function literal return type inference rules to ignore `return;` statements in generators (it doesn't actually cause null to be